Minute Maid: History

+In September 2024, Coca-Cola issued a recall on an estimated 13,152 cases of mislabeled Minute Maid Zero Sugar Lemonade for containing sugar.

 Headquarters

 Minute Maid original offices were located in New York.

 John M Fox, president of the company announced on October 20, 1957, that Minute Maid Headquarters would be moved to a new building located on the corner of US 441 and Hwy Route 50 in Orlando, Florida.

 Minute Maid has its headquarters in an office building in the Sugar Land Town Square development in First Colony, Sugar Land, Texas.

 In 1985, The Coca-Cola Company purchased the 2000 St. James Place in Houston from Bechtel Corporation for Minute Maid.
 Minute Maid moved into the new office building the following year.

 In 2007, Coca-Cola retained New York-based Corporate Realty Consultants and Boyd Commercial LLC of Houston to sell 2000 St. James Place.
 The company negotiated with Planned Community Developers to lease an office building in Sugar Land Town Square.
 Then, in January 2008, Minute Maid announced plans to move its headquarters to Sugar Land.
 The headquarters building is located at Sugar Land's town center and opened on February 16, 2009.
 The city of Sugar Land gave the company a $2.4 million tax incentive to move its headquarters there.

 On March 6, 2021, amid the COVID-19 pandemic, Coca-Cola announced it was closing Minute Maid's office in Sugar Land and would join the operations with the company's base in Atlanta, Georgia.